USC Thornton School of Music: Programs

 USC Thornton offers Bachelor's, Master's and Doctorate degrees in more than 20 disciplines across the school's three divisions – Classical Performance and Composition, Contemporary Music, and Research and Scholarly Studies.
 Many disciplines also offer graduate certificates.

-Thornton is one of the few highly-regarded music schools in the United States to offer a degree program in early music.
-Students of baroque, renaissance and medieval music (vocal or instrumental) may enroll in a specialized degree program.

-Thornton was one of the first schools of music to offer an undergraduate program in music industry, a program still regarded as among the best in the country, and currently offers both a Bachelor of Science and a Master of Science in Music Industry.
+Thornton was one of the first schools of music to offer an undergraduate program in music industry, and currently offers both a Bachelor of Science and a Master of Science in Music Industry.
 Thornton offers the only comprehensive program in Scoring for Television and Film.
 It also has a program in studio guitar performance.

 In 2017, USC Thornton launched new professional master's degree programs in Arts Leadership; Community Music; and Music Industry, designed to train musicians in new ways to imagine a contemporary music career.

 In 2018, USC Thornton announced a new model of classical music education for undergraduate Classical Performance and Composition students.
-Hallmarks of USC Thornton's redesigned curriculum include restructured lessons, rehearsals, and classes to prepare students for a vibrant career in music.
+Hallmarks of USC Thornton's redesigned curriculum include restructured lessons, rehearsals, and classes.